LucasMolander/Wotlk-Knowledge-Base/spec_guide_gen/README.md

   3) Validating the structures of stored guides
   4) Generating HTML for a guide

+In a nutshell, this allows us to separate the model (read: "data") from the view (read: "HTML").

 ## Storage
 Each guide is stored in its own JSON file, e.g.:
 ```